JuneWayne/Multilingual-Gender-Bias-in-NLP/README.md

 # Multilingual Gender Bias in NLP

-This repository contains code for the paper **Gendered Versus Genderless Pronouns: An Empirical Study on How NLP Models Exhibit Bias with Gender Embedded Contexts**, evaluating gender bias in multilingual NLP models, specifically in toxicity detection and sentiment analysis systems.
+This repository contains code for the paper "**Gendered Versus Genderless Pronouns: An Empirical Study on How NLP Models Exhibit Bias with Gender Embedded Contexts**", evaluating gender bias in multilingual NLP models, specifically in toxicity detection and sentiment analysis systems.

 ## Overview